nix-community/home-manager/docs/manual/usage/gpu-non-nixos.md

 To enable the integration, import NixGL into your home configuration, either as a channel, or as a flake input passed via `extraSpecialArgs`.
-Then, set the `nixGL.packages` option to the package set provided by NixGL.
+Then, set the `targets.genericLinux.nixGL.packages` option to the package set provided by NixGL.

 Once integration is enabled, it can be used in two ways: as Nix functions for wrapping programs installed via Home Manager, and as shell commands for running